4D-Research-Lab/Uncertainty-Index/README.md

-# Uncertainty-Index
+# Uncertainty Index
-This is a Blender addon for creating and assigning uncertainty classifications to models.
-It is aimed for usage in heritage, archaeological and historical 3D visualization in the case models are based on hypothesis with varying degrees of certainty.
+A Blender addon for assigning uncertainty classifications to 3D models, aimed at heritage, archaeological, and historical visualizations where models are based on hypotheses with varying degrees of certainty.

+## Features

+# AI generated
+This code was developed using Claude.ai